vtphan/Code4Brownies/README.md

 Code4Brownies is a software package that supports active learning in programming and algorithms courses.
-It enables instructors and students share codes (using the [Sublime Text](https://www.sublimetext.com/3) editor) instantaneously in the classroom.
+It enables instructors and students share codes instantaneously in the classroom.
 Features include:

 - Teacher can copy a "scaffold" or partially-complete code to students' virtual whiteboards for them to work on.
 - Students can share their code.